COR1999/covid_case/readme.md

 ### Shopping Bag
 Navigate to the shopping bag page by selecting the "View" button or clicking the bag on the navbar
 1. Click on back to shopping button.
 Redirects the user back to the home page. :heavy_check_mark:
-2. Click on the plus button to increment the quantity. quantity gets incremented. :heavy_check_mark:
+2. Click on the plus button to increment the quantity.
+Quantity gets incremented. :heavy_check_mark:
 3. Click on minus button to decrement the quantity.
 Quantity get decremented. :heavy_check_mark:
 4. Check to see if quantity is equal to 0.
 If quantity is 0 hide minus button. :heavy_check_mark:
 5. Check to see if quantity is equal to number in stock.
 If quantity is equal number in stock hide plus button. :heavy_check_mark:
-6. Click remove button to.
-Removed the current product from shopping bag. :heavy_check_mark:
+6. Click remove button to remove the current product from shopping bag.
+Check that price has been updated. :heavy_check_mark:
 7. Attempt to proceed to checkout if all quantity's are 0.
 The proceed to checkout button wont show if grand total is 0. :heavy_check_mark:

 ### Checkout